Browse by Medical Category

 In addition, she has won multiple awards as an essayist, particularly in the field of medical memoir, and has had numerous lay articles published in the national press.

-Dr Schoenthaler's peer-reviewed publications are available on PubMed as noted above.
+Dr Schoenthaler's peer-reviewed publications are available on PubMed.
 In addition, she has written book chapters, patient educational booklets, and review courses.

-She is also an award-winning writer with multiple medical memoir essays appearing in publications such as the Boston Globe, Worcester Magazine, Hospital Drive, Boston Globe Magazine, Pulse Magazine, and, most recently, Reader's Digest.
+She is also an award-winning writer who has published essays about cancer, death and dying, and the experience of being a cancer doctor in the Boston Globe, Reader's Digest, Worcester Magazine, Hospital Drive, Boston Globe Magazine, Pulse Magazine, and, most recently, The New England Journal of Medicine.